constantinedc/r-chess-pgn-viewer/README.md

 ##### For firefox

-After every change, run `jpm run` from the ffox folder.
+After every change, run `jpm run` from the firefox folder.
 This should launch a new firefox instance with your latest changes.

 ### Packaging